140453a/140453a.github.io/README.md

 ![Site preview](https://i.imgur.com/IJQLj0D.png)

 ### Reactions
 The service was appreciated by the small community which it serves.
+Additionally, the creator of the RPG system, Rodney Leary, gave the project a thumbsup reaction. 👍
 ![Discord reviews](https://i.imgur.com/57IxPMe.png)